CDRT/mk_docs/docs/ref/bios/settings/thinkpad/keyboardmouse.md

 Whether User can press Fn key to keep it in a pressed condition, then press the desired function key.

+!!! info ""
-?> Equivalent to pressing the required key and the Fn key simultaneously.
+    Equivalent to pressing the required key and the Fn key simultaneously.
 When User presses the Fn key twice, the state is locked until User presses the Fn key again.

 Possible options: